 A humerus fracture is a break in the upper arm bone.
-This may be anywhere in the bone, from the neck of the humerus near the shoulder to the distal end at the elbow.
+They occur anywhere in the bone, from the neck of the humerus near the shoulder, to the distal end at the elbow.
 A form of fracture close to the elbow is known as a supracondylar fracture.
-There will be instant arm pain from the moment of the injury and medical help will be needed if a fracture is suspected.

 Humerus fracture symptoms